mokhamadfahmi/mokhamadfahmi.github.io/_pages/about.md

 Currently, my work centers on protein structure prediction and molecular dynamics simulations to investigate the regulation of the actin cytoskeleton.
 By understanding these cytoskeletal alterations, I aim to uncover the mechanical and biochemical pathways that drive both cancer progression and the adverse effects of cancer treatments.

 I earned my Medical Degree from Universitas Brawijaya in Indonesia in 2021 and completed my clinical training as an internship doctor at RSUD Harjono Ponorogo and Puskesmas Balong.
 This foundational experience in clinical medicine continuously drives my commitment to translational research.
-I strive to integrate bioinformatics and biochemical approaches to generate meaningful insights in science, with broader interests in cystoskelton and cancer.
+I strive to integrate bioinformatics and biochemical approaches to generate meaningful insights in science, with broader interests in cytoskeleton and cancer.
 I am always open to connecting and collaborating with researchers and professionals who share a vision for scientific innovation and improving patient outcomes.